 Flavor your food with fresh-cut vegetables in this robust Creole Seasoning Blend Recipe.
-Making this homemade blend is more economical than the store-bought brands and a time saver for easy meal prep.
-Try it in your favorite dishes.
+Making this homemade blend is more economical than the brands in grocery stores and a time saver for easy meal prep.
+Try it in Cajun dishes, Creole cooking, and many of your favorite recipes.

 What Is Creole Seasoning Blend?

-Also, I've discovered there's less waste when I chop and store-produce while they're fresh.
-It's a practice that keeps them from spoiling in the refrigerator drawer before I get to cook with them.
+Also, there's less waste when I chop and store produce while it's at its freshest.
+This practice keeps the produce from spoiling in the refrigerator drawer before I cook.
+Know what I mean?

 The Difference Between Cajun And Creole Cuisines

-You'll find the inclusion of the simple Cajun trinity plus a few more flavors tucked into this recipe.
-This may be the reason why it's called Creole instead of Cajun.
+This easy recipe includes the simple Cajun trinity used in Cajun food prep, plus a few more flavors.
+It may be why it's called Creole instead of Cajun.
 Do you know there's a difference between the two?
 Some distinguish them as Cajun from the country and Creole from the city.

-You see, Cajun cuisine originated in Acadiana or southwest Louisiana.
+You see, Cajun cuisine originated in Acadiana or central southwest Louisiana.
 These country people learned to cook with what the land offered.
-My Godmother says Cajun cooking isn't like Creole cooking because certain ingredients haven't always been available to the Cajuns.
-Foods like tomatoes and dried beans.
+My Godmother says Cajun cooking isn't like Creole dishes because certain ingredients haven't always been available to the Cajuns.
+For instance, foods like fresh tomatoes and dried beans.

 Creole cuisine is a little more complex.
-It originated in New Orleans with a strong influence from the French, Spanish, African, and Caribbean people.
+It originated in New Orleans and was influenced by the French, Spanish, African, and Caribbean people.
 With the city's access to shipping ports, suppliers shipped foods from around the world to meet the demands of the diverse cultures' way of cooking.
-This way has become Creole cuisine.
+This is Creole cuisine.

-Perhaps the name Creole in this Seasoning Blend comes from having a few vegetables the Cajuns couldn't readily get their hands on.
-Or maybe Creole foods require more complex flavors.
+The name Creole in this Seasoning Blend may come from Creole foods requiring more complex or diverse flavors.
 Besides their differences, both styles borrow and complement each other's culinary methods beautifully.
-They are what makes Louisiana so exceptional.
+They are what makes Louisiana so unique and exceptional.

-A lot of savory cooking begins with the sautéing of fresh vegetables like onion, celery, and peppers, a.k.a. the Cajun Trinity.
+A lot of savory cooking begins with sautéing onion, celery, and peppers, a.k.a. the Cajun holy trinity.
 It's pretty tasty and has an added bonus of a tantalizing aroma as it cooks.
-You may have been cooking with it for years and didn't know it.
+You may have been cooking with it for years and didn't know it by its Cajun name.
 Now you do!

-Sometimes the thought of having to chop vegetables keeps me from cooking.
-I don't know about you, but my eyes always water when I start cutting up an onion.
+Sometimes, the thought of having to chop vegetables keeps me from cooking.
+And I don't know about you, but my eyes always water when cutting up an onion.
 And I don't like crying for no good reason!

-My solution is that I wear cooking goggles to protect my eyes and chop a large batch ahead of time when making this robust blend.
-It includes onions, red and green bell peppers, celery, garlic, and parsley.
-I chop them into small pieces and stir them together in a big bowl.
+My solution is to wear onion goggles that protect my eyes.
+This helps when chopping large batches for this robust blend, including red and green bell peppers, celery, garlic, and parsley.
+I chop them into small pieces and stir them in a big bowl.
 They make a beautiful pile of fresh flavor and aroma.

 "What about a food processor?" you may ask.
-Well, yes, that's another solution, but it tends to pulverize the vegetables too fine and make them uneven and watery.
-The hand-chopping gives a more unified size, which I prefer, and my younger sister says the food processor causes the food to taste different.
-Maybe so!
+That's an option, but it tends to pulverize the vegetables too fine and make them uneven and watery.
+Hand-chopping gives a more unified size, which I prefer.
+My younger sister, Virgina, says the food processor makes the food taste different.
+I agree!

 How To Store The Blend